 | The WGS program is proud to announce its inaugural graduate seminar which will be taught by Professor Erin Murphy in fall semester 2013:

 WGS 801: Theories and Methods in Women’s, Gender, and Sexuality Studies

 |Click here to find out more about the visiting scholar opportunity for 2014-2015|

-The Program offers a variety of courses and an undergraduate minor, and we sponsor public lectures, film screenings, and discussions.
+The Boston University Women’s Gender and Sexuality Studies Program offers a variety of courses and an undergraduate minor, and we sponsor public lectures, film screenings, and discussions.
 Boston University faculty interested in women’s, gender, and sexuality studies participate in a lively intellectual community as part of the Faculty Network on Women’s, Gender, and Sexuality Studies.
 Interested graduate students from across Boston University take courses not only at BU but also through the Boston-area Graduate Consortium in Women’s Studies (GCWS), to which we belong.

 Our program began in the 1970s and emerged in the 1980s as the Boston University Women’s Studies Program, a site of intellectual inquiry and feminist consciousness-raising concerning women’s lives.
 At that time studying women remedied newly recognized omissions across the academy.
 Beginning in the 1970s the Women’s Studies faculty created a rich array of courses in the humanities and social sciences concerning women in diverse cultures, societies and institutions throughout the world.
 The field of women’s studies soon grew to include inquiry into the gendered experiences of men alongside the continuing study of women.